Genusbiz/docs/terminology.md

 There are hierarchies or levels of data and metadata.
 However, any particular item of data may be on different levels of a hierarchy depending on the context.
 Considering the phone number to Genus AS, _"004767832000"_ would be data and _"Phone Number"_ would be metadata.
 But, when considering a computer system that manages phone data, _"Phone Number"_ might be data, and then _"data item name"_ and _"12 numbers, starting with 00 followed by a two-digit country code"_ would be metadata.

-## Major release
+## Release and release stages

+A distribution of an upgraded version of Genus App Platform is called a release, and comes in basically two flavours:

-A major release is a distribution of an upgraded version of Genus App Platform, with changes in either of the major or minor parts of the version number.
-See [here](developers/installation-and-configuration/genus-app-platform-release-stages.md) for more information.
+* A **Major Release** is an upgraded version with changes in either of the major or minor parts of the version number.

-## Release stage
+* A **Minor Release** is an upgraded version with no change in either major or minor parts of the version number (but with a change in the revision or build parts).
+A minor release may  also be called a **Release Update** or **Release Patch** or simply a **Patch**.

 Genus App Platform goes through different stages that describe the stability of the software and the amount of development or testing it requires before the final release of the upgrade.
-These stages are called release stages.
+These stages are called **Release Stages**.

 See [here](developers/installation-and-configuration/genus-app-platform-release-stages.md) for more information.